How to See the Best of Trieste in One Day

 The view over Trieste from our campsite

-If you decide to stay in a hotel or Airbnb in the city, then take a ride on the Opicina electric tramway.
+If you decide to stay in a hotel or Airbnb in the city, take a ride on the Opicina electric tramway.
 You will be rewarded with panoramic views of the city.

 10 Things to Do for the Best Day in Trieste